Bad Bramstedt-Land

-Bad Bramstedt-Land is an Amt ("collective municipality") in the district of Segeberg, in Schleswig-Holstein, Germany.
+Bad Bramstedt-Land is an Amt ("collective municipality") in the district of Segeberg,Bad Bramstedt-Land Koān (Tek-gí: Amt Bad Bramstedt-Land) sī Tek-kok Schleswig-Holstein Chiu Segeberg Kūn ê chi̍t ê koān (Amt). in Schleswig-Holstein, Germany.
 It is situated around Bad Bramstedt, which is the seat of the Amt, but not part of it.

 The Amt Bad Bramstedt-Land consists of the following municipalities: